dm-p/dm-p.github.io/_posts/2022-08-23-deneb-hills-valleys.md

     </figure>
 </div>

-If we create a measure to obtain the lowest value of the two measures for each month and apply this to the upper bound of the error band for our [Sales] measure in the analytics pane (refer to <a href="http://www.informationmagician.com/shaded-area-between-two-lines/" target="_blank">Sven's excellent post</a> for a walkthough on this), we can see where things start to go wrong (and I've added the measure as a line to help accentuate the effect further):
+If we create a measure to obtain the lowest value of the two measures for each month and apply this to the upper bound of the error band for our [Sales] measure in the analytics pane (refer to <a href="http://www.informationmagician.com/shaded-area-between-two-lines/" target="_blank">Sven's excellent post</a> for a walkthrough on this), we can see where things start to go wrong (and I've added the measure as a line to help accentuate the effect further):

 <div class="text-center">
     <figure class="figure">